sonyphoebeb/JavaScript-/README.md

 This project is a simple Regex Practice Tool built with HTML, CSS, and JavaScript.

 It allows you to test common Regex Meta Characters dynamically with input fields.

+🚀 Features

+✍️ Enter your own sample text.

+🎯 Select which Regex Meta Character to test.

+📜 See all matches highlighted in real time.

+🎨 Styled with basic CSS for clarity.